brewchetta/phase-2-cc-practice-comic-collector/README.md

 As a user:

 1. When the app starts, I can see all currently added comics.
-2. When I click on a comic book, it toggles between showing the image and the title / issue number.
+2. When I click on a comic book's image or title, it toggles between showing the image and the title / issue number.
 3. I can create comics and they are still there when I refresh the page.
 4. I can remove a comic from the collection by clicking "Remove" and it will persist when the page is reloaded.